rqlite/rqlite.io/content/en/docs/Guides/data-integrity/_index.md

 weight: 35
 ---

-# Data Integrity

-rqlite protects against data corruption at several points.
-This page describes what rqlite checks, when, and what falls outside its scope.

 ## Raft log entries

-Every Raft log entry carries a CRC. rqlite verifies the CRC on every read, so it catches a corrupt entry the moment it tries to use it.
+Every Raft log entry carries a [CRC checksum](https://en.wikipedia.org/wiki/Cyclic_redundancy_check). rqlite verifies the CRC on every read, so it catches a corrupt entry the moment it tries to use it.

 ## Data files at startup